What Philippine SMEs Need to Know Before Investing in HR Software (2026 Guide)

 Creating a supportive work environment through empathy, understanding, and respect can help healthcare workers prevent further stress and burnout.

-Programs such as Sprout Wellness, which offers mental health support and wellness initiatives, and tools such as Sprout Pulse, which encourages your employees to participate in engagement surveys and feedback anonymously, help support the emotional well-being of your employees.
+Programs such as Sprout Wellness, which offers mental health support and wellness initiatives help support the emotional well-being of your employees.

 HR departments can play a significant role in providing financial literacy education and supporting the financial well-being of healthcare workers.
 By equipping employees with the knowledge and tools to manage their finances effectively, organizations can help reduce financial stress and improve overall well-being.